-KISD #: 964418 PEIMS: 13027300 Grades: 9-10 1.0 Credit Prerequisite: None
+Grades: 9-10 1.0 Credit Prerequisite:

-Students learn the principles of computer maintenance, including computer hardware and broad level components related to the installation, diagnosis, service, and repair of computer systems and electrical/electronic theory.
+Students learn the principles of computer maintenance, including computer hardware and broad level components related to the installation, diagnosis, service, and repair of computer systems.
 Students will have the opportunities to build personal computers and troubleshoot common maintenance problems.

-Note: Not offered at Klein Forest High
+Note: Not offered at Klein Forest HS